gofiber/docs/api/middleware/csrf.md

     // Optional.
 Default value false.
     CookieHTTPOnly bool

-    // Indicates if CSRF cookie is HTTP only.
+    // Indicates if CSRF cookie is requested by SameSite.
     // Optional.
-Default value "Strict".
+Default value "Lax".
     CookieSameSite string

     // Expiration is the duration before csrf token will expire